ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

 4. Run the Web application

   The application uses [Bower](https://bower.io/) to manage the dependencies for Web front end library like AngularJS.
+It uses several other npm libraries such as Express.js.
 You need to install all the dependencies first:

    `$ cd StoreWebApp`
-   `$ cd public/resources`
-   `$ bower install`

-    Now, you can prepare the Node.js BFF modules and run the application

-   `$ cd ../..`
    `$ npm install`
    `$ npm start`